coronacl/hello-world/README.md

 hello-world
 ===========

-I'm going to learn git
+I'm going to learn git.

+This is hellow-world project.